emilygv/emilyvernon.com/_casestudies/artvoy.md

 {% include case_h3_block.html
 title="Next Steps <br>and Learnings"
 content="**Artvoy features patterns that deviate from normal ecomm experiences due to the nature of an art purchase at that price.** For this reason, these would require further testing.
-This could be done through **A/B testing on key pages**.
+This could be done through **A/B and tree testing**.
 Once launching the site, it would be **beneficial to understand how users are reacting to the three call-to-actions and booking on the product page.**" %}

 {% capture info-highlight %}
 #### High-Ticket is Still Emotional